How Do You Get Your Car Back After Repossession in Illinois?

 Legal and Illegal Practices

-Under Illinois law, auto lenders can legally repossess your vehicle after a single payment without any warning that they intend to do so.
+Under Illinois law, auto lenders can legally repossess your vehicle after a single missed payment without any warning that they intend to do so.
 However, Illinois does place some conditions on how repo agents can take your car.

 For example, Illinois only allows cars to be repossessed on public property.
 This means that agents cannot legally enter private property, such as a driveway or a garage, to repossess a car or truck.
 They also cannot breach the peace when taking the vehicle.